Today In History

 The last French warships in North America burned in a river most Europeans couldn't pronounce.
 July 8, 1760: Commander François Chenard de la Giraudais scuttled his own frigate Machault in shallow water near present-day Quebec rather than surrender her to British Captain John Byron.
 The hold contained 30,000 livres in gold coins meant to pay French colonial troops.
 They never got paid.
 France's 150-year claim to a continent ended not with a grand siege but with a captain setting fire to his own deck in a remote estuary, watching payment for an empire sink into Canadian mud.

-John Nixon read the Declaration aloud to a gathered crowd, prompting church bells to ring across Philadelphia in a sudden burst of defiance.
-This public proclamation transformed abstract legal arguments into an immediate call to arms, galvanizing local militia and ordinary citizens to actively join the radical cause rather than merely debate it.
+John Nixon read the Declaration of Independence aloud to a gathered crowd in the State House yard, prompting church bells to ring across Philadelphia in a sudden burst of defiance.
+This public proclamation transformed abstract legal arguments into an immediate call to arms, galvanizing local militia and ordinary citizens to actively join the revolutionary cause.
+The reading was the first time most Philadelphians heard the document's radical assertion that governments derive their authority from the consent of the governed.

 A 36-year-old former congressman from Nebraska stepped to the podium at the Chicago Coliseum with no real chance at the Democratic nomination.
 Twenty thousand people inside, sweltering July heat.
 William Jennings Bryan spoke for 34 minutes about silver coinage and farmers crushed by gold-backed debt.
 "You shall not crucify mankind upon a cross of gold," he thundered, arms outstretched like Christ.
 The next day, July 9th, delegates nominated him on the fifth ballot.
 Three times he'd run for president.
 Three times he'd lose.
 But that speech made "bimetallism"—monetary policy—into something people would die for.